 Where ‘X’ Marks the Spot

 Where does this treasure hunt take place?
 The short answer is anywhere!
-It can be your backyard, or a park, woods, lake, beach or anything else outdoors that you choose.
+It can be your backyard, or a park, the woods or even at home.
 You can tailor or draw your map to fit the location, but unless your kids are older and more sophisticated, it won’t really be necessary.
 Kids are so much better at suspending belief and playing pretend than we are, they’re usually willing to play along.
-Some imaginative kids will even start embellishing the story for you!
-(Or digging out a compass and spyglass to help hunt…)
+Some imaginative kids will even start embellishing the story for you (Or digging out a compass and spyglass to help hunt.)!

 Don’t Forget the Treasure